 Sign up for a free checking account

-Banks will offer free checking accounts to students, which are crucial for any form of money management.
+Financial institutions generally offer free checking accounts to students, which are crucial for any form of money management.

 Get a high-interest savings account